 Instructions

-• Brown ground beef, onion and garlic (trying not to break it up too much) in a pan until no pink remains.
-Drain fat.
+• Brown the ground beef, onion, and garlic in a large skillet over medium-high heat, trying not to break the beef up too much, until no pink remains.
+Drain any fat.

-• Add sliced mushrooms and cook 2-3 minutes.
-Stir in flour and cook 1 more minute.
+• Add the mushrooms and cook for 3 minutes.
+Stir in flour and cook 1 minute more.

 Video